Are Chia Seeds Good | or Bad | Side Effects | How Much | FAQ | Studies

 The human body can only convert minimal amounts of ALA to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), according to studies (Zhao et al 200411).

 Indeed potent anti-inflammatory and disease-preventive effects are reserved for EPA and DHA, which are found mainly in fatty fish (Sommer et al. 201112).

 Accordingly, overall omega-3 content is not particularly meaningful.
 And in the case of chia seeds, you have to add the pro-inflammatory factor of lectins.

-In addition to lectins, chia seeds also contain another anti-nutrient, phytic acid.
+In addition to lectins, chia seeds contain another anti-nutrient, phytic acid.
 And phytic acid can insolubly bind those minerals that chia seeds provide in the digestive tract and prevent their proper absorption (Gibson et al. 201013).